Java Web Services and XML

 File Realm: Usefull for development and testing purposes.
 GlassFish...

-Last week saw the release of WADL tools for Ruby, Python and C#.
+Last week saw the release of three new WADL frameworks:

 This week is my last at Oracle, next week I'll be starting a new job with Mitre.